 Primary Materials: Abstracts, Citations, Government Documents, Journal Articles, Books

-For the example mentioned above (where we wanted to find an article that uses an escape extinction procedure along with a non-contingent reinforcement procedure), I decided to search in PsycINFO, putting quotation marks around each phrase to keep the words together.
+For the example mentioned above (where we wanted to find an article that uses an escape extinction procedure along with a non-contingent reinforcement procedure), I decided to search in PsycInfo, putting quotation marks around each phrase to keep the words together.

 This led to several useful examples right away.